pmcgrenery/WxBrief/README.md

     - WxReport.html

-        - This is the only page that cant be navigated to from the nav menu as the user must select the airport they want to retrieve weather info for first to display useful information.
+        - This is the only page that cannot be navigated to from the nav menu as the user must select the airport they want to retrieve weather info for first to display useful information.
         - As with the briefing page.
 The header also has a control bar in it but drops the title bar.
 The control bar contains a back button like the briefing page.
         - Beneath the page header there is a title block similar to the briefings page, that contains the ICAO, IATA and plain English name of the airport.
         - Beneath this a section that shows the local time, UTC and the elevation of the airport.